smikell/solitaire/README.md

 As such, this project is focused on implementing Solitaire to be playable at the command line of Terminal or other Unix command line interfaces.
 Below describes how to play my version and other details about this project.

 ## Quick start
-1. Download repository file by clicking the green button in the top right corner 1a.
-You can skip this step if you just clone the repository as shown below

-2. Redirect to the folder in Terminal or whatever Shell you are using 2a.
-Going the clone route,

 ```console
 $ make solitaire.exe